Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Results

 To illustrate the dependence on phase and peak power, we may assume a transform-limited Gaussian pulse probed at its carrier frequency ($\omega_c = \omega_0$).
-Doing so, $\beta$ evaluates to a purely imaginary number $\beta = ig_0/\!\sqrt{3}$, where $g_0 = \Gamma L P_0$ is the nonlinear gain defined by the nonlinear parameter of the waveguide $\Gamma$, the waveguide length $L$ and the peak power of the optical pulse $P_0$.
+Doing so, $\beta$ evaluates to a purely imaginary number $\beta = ig_0/\!\sqrt{3}$, where $g_0 = \Gamma L P_0$ is the nonlinear gain with peak power $P_0$ of the optical pulse.
 Substituting into Eq.~\eqref{eq:R_def} and retaining only the leading XPM correction yields a closed-form result

 Two key features emerge directly from Eq.~\eqref{eq:R_Gauss}: First, the phase sensitivity is \emph{sinusoidal}, i.e., the interference term $(2g_0/\!\sqrt{3})\sin\Phi$ is maximised at $\Phi = \pi/2$ and vanishes at $\Phi = 0$ and $\pi$, where the phase-rotated input field is orthogonal to the purely imaginary SPM contribution and no coherent beating occurs (Fig.~\ref{Figure 2new}e).
 Second, at fixed $\Phi$, $R$ grows linearly with power in the weak-gain regime ($g_0 \ll 1$) before the quadratic SPM floor $g_0^2/3$ takes over, setting a practical operating window for analog phase read-out (Fig.~\ref{Figure 2new}f).